Accredible works hard to ensure that your data is securely protected and reliably available.

 Security Awareness and Confidentiality

-In the event that a security policy is breached by an employee, Accredible reserves the right to determine the appropriate response, which may include termination.
+Accredible reserves the right to determine the appropriate response if an employee breaches a security policy, which may include termination.

-All our employees & contractors with access to Accredible data undergo a background check which includes a criminal record check, verification of credentials and verification of identity.
+All our employees & contractors with access to Accredible data undergo a background check, including a criminal record check, verification of credentials, and verification of identity.

 Uptime & Status Reporting